 1. When to delay a claim

-A proper applicant files an application for an auxiliary or survivor claimant and we are developing evidence for at least one factor of entitlement, and
+A proper applicant files an application for an auxiliary or survivor claimant and we are developing evidence for at least one factor of entitlement;

-Other entitled auxiliary or survivor claimants will be overpaid if we do not include the delayed claimant in the initial benefit calculation, and
+The family maximum is involved and we would overpay other entitled auxiliary or survivor claimants if we do not include the delayed claimant in the initial benefit calculation; AND

 Other entitled claimants are due immediate payment.

 Do not process an auxiliary or survivor claim as a delayed claim if it meets any of the following conditions: